pantheon-systems/documentation/source/docs/articles/guide-example.md

 ### <span style="color: red">Background</span>
 <span style="color: red">Here you can provide any background information as needed.
 Any additional technical info or context.
 Optional, but this is highly valuable if done well.

-Things to consider including:
+<span style="color: red">Things to consider including:

-Environment: things you'll need in order to follow this guide.
+<span style="color: red">Environment: things you'll need in order to follow this guide.

-Key Concepts: stuff you'll need to understand; may link to external references. this is a great place to include a diagram to help the reader work with a solid "mental model" of the situation.</span>
+<span style="color: red">Key Concepts: stuff you'll need to understand; may link to external references. this is a great place to include a diagram to help the reader work with a solid "mental model" of the situation.</span>

 ## <span style="color: red">Action Section</span>